OUR STORY

 and creative scene.
 We were lucky to have full-time jobs — mine in

-our way through different parts of the world.
-We eloped in Mexico,
+and eat our way through different parts of the world.
+We eloped in

-explored Peru, drank plenty of cocktails in the States, and found
+Mexico, explored Peru, drank a few too many ncocktails in the States,

 During those years, I spent more time cooking at home, experimenting,